- Travel and Places»

 Before Visiting India - Top 10 Common Hindi Words You Should Know

 Hindi is the co-official language of India.
 The other being English.
-With 22 recognized religious languages and more than 330 different languages spoken in India, every nook of India has a different language.
+With 22 recognized religious languages and more than 330 different languages spoken in India, every nook and corner of India has a different language.
 With festivals more than the days of the year, every day is a big festival of some or the other community in India.

 Hindi is widely spoken across the length and breadth of India.
 So, before visiting India learning a bit of Hindi could make your visit more memorable and cheerful.
 Just familiarize yourself with some important words and phrases to make your visit more lively.

 President Obama with his hectic schedule can learn a bit of Hindi before visiting India, so can you.
 Here is a list of top ten useful words and phrases that you should know before visiting India.